-29 Are certain advertising methods prohibited?
+Are certain advertising methods prohibited?

-Spam emails are prohibited under the ASCT.
+Spam emails are prohibited under the Act on Specified Commercial Transactions.
 There are no legal prohibitions on subliminal messages.
 However, the Japan Commercial Broadcasters Association prohibits the use of subliminal effects on broadcasting by its regulation for broadcasting, so in practice it is not possible to broadcast advertising with subliminal messages.